 “It’s a robust system offering both practice and document management, time and expense tracking functionality, and the ability to track both litigated and non-litigated matters with ease.”

-“We needed an integrated practice management system which included document management,” Risner explained.
-“As a government office, we don’t need the accounting functions of a typical practice management system, but we still needed the ability to track time and generate invoices for those matters, allowing us to recover attorney fees and costs.”
+“We needed an integrated practice management system which included case document management,” Risner explained.
+“As a government office, we don’t need the accounting functions of a typical practice management system legal, but we still needed the ability to track time and generate invoices for those matters, allowing us to recover attorney fees and costs.”

 Additionally, since the Office handles such a wide variety of matters, it was also vital that the selected system be able to manage any type of matter, Risner added.
 “Our legal work involves transactional matters such as real estate acquisition, the purchasing of supplies, public works contracts; advisor matters to the various city departments; and litigation concerning torts, breach of contract, civil rights and other areas.”